 Recommended Reading: 10 Proven Uses for Epsom Salt In The Garden

-Why Use Epsom Salt?
+Why Use Epsom Salt As a Stump Killer?

 With so many options to remove stumps, why is Epsom salt a preferred technique?